MoroccoJS/MoroccoJS/source/_posts/Introduction-to-the-MEAN-stack-part1.md

-title: Introduction to the MEAN stack (part1)
+title: "Introduction to the MEAN stack - Part 1: MongoDB"
 date: 2015-10-01 13:27:28
-description: It's an introduction to the MEAN stack, for the ones who wants to be fullstack developers, in the first chapter, we will introduce you to the Model part, MongoDB.
+description: An introduction to the MEAN stack for full-stack developers.
+In this first chapter, we will introduce you to the Model part, MongoDB.
 category: tutorials
 author: Soufiane ELBAZ
 ---
 # Introduction:

-As we said in the description in the first time we will start with the Model part and especially with the well known document based database (NoSQL) MongoDB.
+As we said in the description, we will start with the Model part and especially with the well known document based database (NoSQL) MongoDB.

-If you are similar with JSON you will rapidly notice the similarity between the two, it's (key : value) based, the values may contain a document, arrays, and arrays of documents the thing that can let you far from complex join relations that are also expensive in what we call performance ...
+If you are familiar with JSON you will rapidly notice the similarity between the two, it's (key : value) based, the values may contain a document, arrays, and arrays of documents the thing that can let you far from complex join relations that are also expensive in what we call performance ...

 A MongoDB server can contain multiple databases and each database contains multiple collections that can be in relations (OneToOne, OneToMany, ManyToOne and ManyToMany).